siduction/sidu-manual/data/en/0710-systemd-start_en.md

 enabled
 ~~~

-Now we search for the unit files, combining *"systemctl*" with "*grep*":
+Now we search for the unit files, combining "*systemctl*" with "*grep*":

 ~~~
 # systemctl list-unit-files | grep blue